Core Doctrine

 Anselm’s Principle: “Only God can, only man ought”

-As St. Gregory Nazianzen taught: “What has not been assumed has not been healed” (quod non est assumptum non est sanatum).
-Christ had to assume complete human nature to heal our complete human nature.
+St. Gregory Nazianzen taught this necessity with his famous axiom: “What has not been assumed has not been healed” (quod non est assumptum non est sanatum).
+Christ had to assume complete human nature—body, soul, mind, and will—to heal our complete human nature wounded by original sin.
+Any aspect of humanity not assumed by the Word would remain unredeemed.

 The Economy of Salvation